Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Models

-Consequently, we expect the FPLD to be a suitable model for diurnal temperature range.
+Consequently, we expect the FPL distribution to be a suitable model for diurnal temperature range.

-No analytic expression for the probability density function or cumulative distribution function of the FPLD exists, although the density for a given $p$ can be obtained as the reciprocal of the quantile derivative, $(\mathrm{d}Q(p; \bm{\lambda})/\mathrm{d}p)^{-1}$.
-From the quantile function~\eqref{eq:fpld} of the FPLD it is clear that $\lambda_1$ acts as a location parameter and $\lambda_2$ as a scale parameter of the distribution.
+No analytic expression for the probability density function or cumulative distribution function of the FPL distribution exists, although the density for a given $p$ can be obtained as the reciprocal of the quantile derivative, $(\mathrm{d}Q(p; \bm{\lambda})/\mathrm{d}p)^{-1}$.
+From the quantile function~\eqref{eq:fpld} of the FPL distribution it is clear that $\lambda_1$ acts as a location parameter and $\lambda_2$ as a scale parameter of the distribution.
 We notice that \(\lambda_4 = \xi_2^*\) and \(\lambda_5 = \xi_1\), which means that these two parameters control the behaviour of the left and right tails, respectively.
 The final parameter $\lambda_3$ acts as a weight between the two tails.

-The support of the FPLD can be both finite and infinite.
+The support of the FPL distribution can be both finite and infinite.
 This makes the distribution flexible for modelling a variety of different phenomena.
 The support is given by

 Diurnal temperature range is always positive.
-In order to ensure a positive support for the FPLD, one must enforce the inequality-constraints
+In order to ensure a positive support for the FPL distribution, one must enforce the inequality-constraints

-The parametrisation in~\eqref{eq:fpld} is intuitive in the sense that it stems from the combination of two GPDs.
+The parametrisation in~\eqref{eq:fpld} is intuitive in the sense that it stems from the combination of two generalised Pareto distributions.
 However, for performing numerical parameter estimation, other representations are more appropriate.
-The location \(\lambda_1\) and scale \(\lambda_2\) are not clearly linked to any central moments or specific quantiles of the FPLD.
-We thus propose a reparametrisation scheme with a new location parameter that is equal to the median of the FPLD, and a new scale parameter that is equal to the inter-quartile range of the FPLD,
+The location \(\lambda_1\) and scale \(\lambda_2\) are not clearly linked to any central moments or quantiles of the FPL distribution.
+We thus propose a reparametrisation scheme with a new location parameter that is equal to the median of the FPL distribution, and a new scale parameter that is equal to the inter-quartile range of the FPL distribution,

 The new parameter vector is denoted \(\bm{\lambda}^* = (\lambda_1^*, \lambda_2^*, \lambda_3, \lambda_4, \lambda_5)\).
 In order to simplify parameter constraints during any numerical estimation procedures, we further introduce the reparametrisation